C3SL/hotmapper/README.md

 The Open Data sources extracted and processed by the tool can be found at the link: [INEP](http://portal.inep.gov.br/web/guest/microdados) in the section "Censo Escolar" and "Censo da Educação Superior".

-To make it easier to execute the tool, we have dowloaded all data from "Local Oferta" is in the directory open_data.
+To make it easier to execute the tool, we have dowloaded all data from "Local Oferta" is in the directory `open_data`.
 This way it is not necessary to search for the original sources.

-**NOTE**: It's important to verify if there is a column identifying the year of the dataset;
+**NOTE**: It's important to verify if there is a column identifying the year of the dataset

 ## Requirements ##